jordanmar51/NOR_Analysis/README.md

     1. Download and install miniconda
     2. Open Terminal (macOS/Linux) or Anaconda Prompt (Windows)
-    3. To create and activate new Python environment to be used for analysis: conda create -n NORenv python=3.10 conda activate NORenv
+    3. To create, activate, then install required packages in the new Python environment to be used for analysis: conda create -n NORenv python=3.10 conda activate NORenv conda install pandas pillow ffmpeg numpy openpyxl av==11
-    4. Install packages:
-        conda install pandas pillow ffmpeg numpy openpyxl av==11

-When required, this environment will be referred to as `NORenv` from this point forward and must be activated by entering following into Terminal/Anaconda Prompt:
-	 conda activate NORenv
+When required, this environment will be referred to as `NORenv` from this point forward and must be activated by entering following into Terminal/Anaconda Prompt:                                                                                                                 conda activate NORenv

 ---